tplatt92/tplatt92/README.md

 Day 7: Dove deeper into some essential JavaScript concepts.
 Learnt about object destructuring which enables us to get properties from objects and store into variables.
 I learnt about the .map(), join() methods and arrow functions and applied them to a variety of different coding exercises.

 Day 8: Learnt about the .reduce() method and completed a challenge which utilised all the learning from the past 2 days.
 It allowed me to apply object destructuring, .map(), .join(), .reduce() and utilise arrow functions.
 I then started to learn about the use cases of the ternary operator '?' and used it to refactor examples of code that used if/else statements.

+Day 9: Recapped arrow functions and ternary operators.
+Completed challenges to gain muscle memory and familiary when writing with the new syntax.

+Day 10: Used Scrimba and learnt about short circuiting with OR (||) and AND (&&) in order to make more concise conditional statements.
+Completed challenges that allowed me to apply this.